 Evaluation and management (E&M) services for established member office visits (99211-99215) are considered to be included with allergy testing (95004-95075) and allergy immunotherapy (95115-95199) unless a significant, separately identifiable service was performed.
 In this case, bill the E&M code with modifier -25.
 Documentation is not required with the claim but the medical record must support the use of modifier -25.

 Health Net does not require documentation at the time of claim submission; however, in the event the claim is audited, documentation may be required.

-- American Medical Association (AMA) CPT Book - CMS National Policy for procedures denoted by CMS with indicator "1" or "assistant surgeon may not be paid" on the National Physician Fee Schedule.
+- American Medical Association (AMA) CPT Book - CMS National Policy

 Assistant Surgeons (State Health Programs)